Liwmo/liwmo.github.io/_posts/2020-06-03-thinking-about-thinking-in-the-wake-of-covid-19-part-1.markdown

 It's been quite a while since I've updated this website (and blog), but I suppose there's no better excuse than a pandemic to find new hobbies and restart old projects.
 Since I first shared the educational materials on this site, I've apparently been grad school for over 2 years (time flies!) and, as part of my candidacy requirements, have both the great burden and opportunity to dig into an area of interest of my choosing.
 In other words, to concoct a massive literature review and research design, in what I presume will be written in much more formal language than what I'll be presenting here.

-I hope that the act of writing consistent blog posts will help me along this ride by forcing myself to maintain some semblance of routine during these unprecedented times, reduce the pressure of needing to generate what I (irrationally) perceive to be a high-stakes perfected document, help me organize my thoughts and inch closer to what it precisely is that I am interested in researching, disseminate this information as part of what the NSF calls "broader impact" (but also because I genuinely do want to make these resources publicly available), and last but not least, better ground my thoughts to real-life solutions and the roots of why advancing education is such an important personal matter.
+I hope that the act of writing a blog post will help me along this ride by forcing myself to maintain some semblance of routine during these unprecedented times, reduce the pressure of needing to generate what I (irrationally) perceive to be a high-stakes perfected document, help me organize my thoughts and inch closer to what it precisely is that I am interested in researching, disseminate this information as part of what the NSF calls "broader impact" (but also because I genuinely do want to make these resources publicly available), and last but not least, better ground my thoughts to real-life solutions and the roots of why advancing education is such an important personal matter.

 As for the intended audience, I think these will be for myself as much as it is for my advisor, which hopefully will not be overly irritating given the stark contrast with my typical academic writing style largely devoid of the "fluff" included in these opening paragraphs, and admit that I like incorporating literary flair on occasion despite the fact that growing up, English was my least favorite subject and any job involving writing was beyond my wildest dreams.